wdesportes/blog.williamdes.eu/blog.williamdes.eu/content/phpMyAdmin/2021/03/report.md

 ### Wednesday

+_Day off_

 ### Thursday

+_Day off_

 ### Friday

+I fixed the JS reflow issue and removed the last JS sync call of the JS codebase.
+Also figured out about how the infrastructure server works and found why the snapshots are not okay.
+And I added the short Git sha and build date to the snapshot version using `VERSION_SUFFIX`.

 ### Saturday

+I did some testing of the features and searched for issues to fix on the error reporting server.
+And made more bug fixes.

 ### Sunday

+Today I did some bug fixing and some research for generating fonts with our icons.
+Also did review some pull-requests.

 ## Fourth week (12)

 ### Monday (22/03/2021)

+This day was a bug fixing and PR merge day.
+I also found some UI bugs and a non translated text.
+Project status today: 475 open issues, 23 PRs open.

 ### Tuesday

+Some issue management and PR reviews.
+Also worked on build reproducibility and on updating FAQ 1.44.
+And did some PR testing and merging.
+To finish the day I upgraded our JS dependencies.

 ### Wednesday

+I upgraded jquery, openlayers and removed md5.js lib.
+And worked on a CLI command to generate the git information file for Demo servers.
+Actually the file is written by a script.
+The process is documented nowhere.

 ### Thursday

+I finished working on my CLI class and got my PR approved and merged.
+Also updated the demo server script.

 ### Friday

+I worked on reproducing issues on the composer version and also UI issues reported.
+And made a fix for tabs mode not respected, and for a bug that was local dependent due to an attempt to split on ':'.
+Also made a fix on the error reporting server.
+And finished with writing test cases and fixing the version parsing on the error reporting server.

 ### Saturday

+_Most of the day was off._
+Today I pushed a fix after tcpdf did release the fixes for PHP 8.
+Did some issue triage and improved some scripts installing Yarn modules in our scripts.

 ### Sunday

+_Day off._